 If you, or someone at your property relies on life support equipment, please let us know as soon as possible so that we can register your energy supply with life support protections.

 Life support equipment is used to support someone’s life.
 Customers on life support require specialised protections to ensure their equipment continues to work as it should.
 You can register as a life support customer if you or someone at your property relies on any of the following equipment:

 Start by letting us or your local electricity and/or gas distributor know that there is or will be a need for life support equipment.
 If you choose to tell us, we will then inform your local electricity and/or gas distributor and then we will send you information on how to manage your energy supply in the event of an emergency or outage.
 We will also provide you with a life support registration form.

 You and your medical practitioner will need to complete and sign all sections of the life support registration form.
 Send the form back to us by the nominated due date and we will make sure your life support protection has been registered.
 Call us if you need additional time to complete the registration form.

 If you don’t return the completed form you may no longer be registered which could result in the loss of life support protection at the property.

 There may be times your electricity and/or gas supply is interrupted for maintenance or upgrades of meters or the network.

 Don’t let that worry you, these are called planned interruptions for a reason.
-If your electricity and/or gas is interrupted by us, you will receive written notice at least four business days in advance.
+If your electricity and/or gas is interrupted by us, we will notify you at least four business days in advance.
 If your supply is interrupted by your local electricity or gas distributor, they are also required to let you know at least 4 business days in advance.

 You know those stormy days when you’re unexpectedly left with no power, that is called an unplanned interruption.
 Sometimes they are caused by extreme weather conditions or it could be a road accident nearby that may have caused some damage.
 If there is life support equipment in your property and you unexpectedly find yourself with no electricity and/or gas you need to contact your local electricity and/or distributor immediately.